em2898.epiquest.co.uk

 EpiQuest-H

-The program allows the user to build the hydropathy profile of the protein sequence based on six different value matrices for hydrophobic and hydrophilic amino acids.
-The matrices were adjusted to deliver the comparable results.
+The program enables users to construct the hydropathy profile of a protein sequence using six distinct value matrices for hydrophobic and hydrophilic amino acids.
+These matrices have been adjusted to ensure consistent and comparable results.

 Stability & Mutability of protein domains